 Welcome to the second post of our App Hacks series.
 In the last post, we explained how to get your iOS app featured on the Apple App Store.
-Now, it’s the green robot’s turn.
+Now, it's the green robot's turn — let's talk about how to get that Android app of yours featured.

-When it comes to distribution, your app competes with 2.2 million Android apps to make its way up to Google Play Store’s golden spots: “Featured Apps”.
-The goal is to collect various collections and badges, such as Editors’ Choice, Top Developer, Top Charts, Staff Picks, and even Early Access for apps that have yet to be officially launched.
-Achieving these can increase your downloads from 4x up to a staggering 24,000x, according to Sensor Tower.
+When it comes to distribution, your app competes with 2.56 million Android apps to make its way up to Google Play Store's golden spots: "Featured Apps".
+The goal is to collect various collections and badges, such as Editors' Choice, Top Developer, Top Charts, Staff Picks, and even Early Access for apps that have yet to be officially launched.
+Getting your Android app featured can increase your downloads from 4x up to a staggering 24,000x, according to Sensor Tower.

 Follow these best practices to boost your app's chances of getting featured on the Google Play Store.